tejasna/realm-sync-android/README.md

 # Use

-  To start of create a realm-sync object as follows
+  To start off create a realm-sync object as follows

   ```
   new RealmSync(MainActivity.this,